-You Keep More of Your Money When You Live in Right To Work States
+You Keep More of Your Money Living in a Right to Work State

 Right to Work’s Widening Compensation Advantage